It is a Global South-led movement.

 Blue Planet

-focuses on this effort by supporting the establishment of relevant governance frameworks at seascape level and the necessary enabling
+Focuses on this effort by supporting the establishment of relevant governance frameworks at seascape level and the necessary enabling

-policy frameworks at national, regional and international levels.
+policy frameworks at national, regional, and international levels.

 Blue Nature

-critical ecosystems by accelerating and upscaling the restoration and conservation of critical blue
+Focuses on securing the integrity of critical ecosystems by accelerating and upscaling the restoration and conservation of critical blue ecosystems by driving the implementation at scale of Nature-based Solutions.

 Blue People